Kailyn Lowry Drops Pregnancy Bombshell In ‘Don’t Eat Watermelon Seeds’ Pic Of Chelsea Houska

 Kailyn Lowry has dropped a major bombshell.
 The Teen Mom 2 star took to her Instagram stories earlier today with a picture of co-star Chelsea Houska.
-Everything about the posted image was screaming pregnancy.
+Everything about the posted image screamed pregnancy.

-Kailyn’s photo showed her redheaded co-star in a moment that followers of Chelsea’s Instagram account will recognize.
+Kailyn’s photo showed her redheaded co-star in a moment followers of Chelsea’s Instagram account will recognize.
 The 27-year-old herself took to Instagram with the same picture back in May of last year.
-The photo sent fans a pregnant Chelsea as she rocked her bump in the sunshine.
-Chelsea had been photographed standing on an outdoor path amid grass as she squinted into the daylight from behind shades.
-While the star’s fiery red hair was notable, her big baby bump was definitely taking center stage.
+The photo showed a pregnant Chelsea as she rocked her bump in the sunshine.

+Chelsea was also photographed standing on an outdoor path amid grass as she squinted into the daylight from behind shades.
+While the star’s fiery red hair was notable, her big baby bump definitely took center stage.
 Chelsea was holding it as she showcased a tank top with mentions of a fruit.

 Kailyn’s snap today came with exciting words.